Dechea/Fauna-IaC_Action/README.md

 If you’re reporting an issue, please include:

-- the version of the pipe
+- the version of the action
 - relevant logs and error messages
 - steps to reproduce